 - We can create report using blocks in the drawing using Data Extraction.
-For example we can create coordinate report for curb curves.
+For example, we can create a coordinate report for curb curves.

 - We can use dynamic blocks.
 Dynamic blocks have extended functionality, with one dynamic block we can replace several normal ones.

 We already disguised What is Xref?
-Why should we use it? so there is no need to explain again what exactly is external reference.
-Now when would we prefer to use Xref rather then block:
+Why should we use it?
+So there is no need to explain again what exactly is external reference.
+Now when would we prefer to use Xref rather than block:

-- When there are other specialists that work on other part of the project and we need their work referenced in our drawing.
-We can actually use block either, but when a correction is made to the drawing we wan to have attached, block won’t upgrade and we would have to edit it or replace it in the current drawing.
+- When there are other specialists that work on other part of the project, and we need their work referenced in our drawing.
+We can actually use block either, but when a correction is made to the drawing we want to have attached, block won’t upgrade, and we would have to edit it or replace it in the current drawing.

 - When we want to attach the same base drawing in multiple drawings.
 For example: We have main floor plan as base and then create furniture drawing, water and sewer drawing, electricity plan etc. We can again use blocks, but it is way more flexible to use Xref.

-I would suggest reading the post about Attaching Xrefs so you will know how to properly attach an Xref and the post about Xref – choosing our Path Type.
+I would suggest reading the post about Attaching Xrefs, so you will know how to properly attach a Xref and the post about Xref – choosing our Path Type.

 If we want to send drawings that contain Xrefs the best way for us to do this is to use eTransmit command.
 That way we won’t left any file behind.

 We are sorry that this post was not useful for you!